Congratulations on Your Admission!

 A Florida “resident for tuition purposes” is a person who has, or a dependent person whose parent or legal guardian has, established and maintained legal residency in Florida for at least 12 consecutive months preceding the first day of classes of the term for which Florida residency is sought.

-Confirm your residency status for tuition purposes at myUCF on your Application Status page.
+Confirm your residency status for tuition purposes on your Future Knight Portal.
 Once you register for classes, access your fee invoice and ensure that appropriate tuition fees are assessed.

 If you have taken AP, IB, AICE or CLEP exams, you must have official score reports sent to the Office of Undergraduate Admissions.